darthinfo21/Smartcamera360/README.md

 ## Usage

-1. Ensure that the ESP32 board is powered and connected to a Wi-Fi network.
+1. Ensure the ESP32 camera board is powered and connected to a Wi-Fi network.

 2. Run the Python script `face_detection.py` on your computer.